EugeneJoe/Peri_Planner/README.md

 5. View you schedule depending on the scheduled lessons.
 This only works for lesson logs whose lesson time field has been filled.

-You can check out the live project [here](https://periplanner.joebnb.tech/login)
+You can check out the live project [here](https://periplanner.joebnb.tech/login) You can also read an article wrote about my experience building the Peri Planner App [here](https://medium.com/@EugeneJoe/the-peri-planner-app-dev-experience-7aac98ce40c4)

 ## Screenshots
 ### Students Display Page